Extensions-lab/shipper-tms-help/transportrequest.md

 This approach is convenient when dealing with relatively small and similar orders that can be easily grouped together for transportation.

 When the document is released—that is, when the order status is changed to "Released"—one or more Transport Requests will be generated automatically.
-This means the order is handed over to transportation and can be included in a Delivery Order.
+This means the order is handed over to transportation and can be included in a Transport Order.
 To enable this, make sure the "Auto Create Transport Request for Sale" option is activated in the TMS Settings [details](setup.md).

 Result: one order – one transport request (if all line items have the same warehouse).